anniekvandijk/showringhelper-react-native/README.md

 ## Expo-cli
 Update expo in cmd with admin npm install -g expo-cli

-## Firebase
+## Firebase FireStore
-The app is connecting to firebase FireStore project Showring helper.
+The app is connecting to fiarebase FireStore project Showring helper.
 Firebase config is in the .env file (also gitIgnored)

+## Firebase Functions
+For sending push notifications the app connects to a firebase function.
+Auth is in the gooogle-services.json which is gitignored.

 ## Deploying Android app
 Download build